AlexanderJarnstrom/dv1663-project/README.md

 ## Tables
 Current tables in project.
 ### Personell
 Holds information about the staff at the library.
-The following columns reprecent a worker:
+The following attributes reprecent a worker:
   - **PID** (Personell ID, *Primary key*)
   - **FName** (First name)
   - **LName** (Last name)